 In 2008, Andy established a Preschool Drumset Program at the Barness East Valley Jewish Community Center in Chandler, Arizona, and in 2013, started an electronic drum set lab for third-eighth graders at Self Development Charter School in Mesa, AZ.

-Besides working as a free-lance musician, he played in a number of Arizona-based groups including Jumping Genes, Triple Screw Sea Giants, Whole Milk, Phoenix Jazz Workshop, DH4, Chris Champion, the Tommy Eggleston Trio, NuWrld Jazz Project, Stan Sorenson and Jazz Prose, Peter Zale, Avalon, The Pita Jungle Jazz Jam House Band, Monte Procopio, and Jed’s A Millionaire.
+Besides working as a free-lance musician, he played Arizona-based groups including Jumping Genes, Triple Screw Sea Giants, Whole Milk, Phoenix Jazz Workshop, DH4, Chris Champion, the Tommy Eggleston Trio, NuWrld Jazz Project, Stan Sorenson and Jazz Prose, Peter Zale, Avalon, The Pita Jungle Jazz Jam House Band, and Monte Procopio.
 Andy has also played with many well-known musicians and groups including the Ronettes, the Shirelles, the Drifters, the Tokens, Ike Cole (brother of Nat “King” Cole), and Tony Malaby.

 In January 2014, Andy was hired as an associate editor at Drum! magazine in San Jose, CA, which recently has turned into freelancing for the magazine.
 Andy plays with Santa Cruz rock-reggae-dance-blues cover band Spun, Jed’s A Millionaire (LA-based), and Synge (Phoenix).
 He also teaches drum lessons at The Rhythm Academy Of San Jose, and runs a bucket drumming enrichment program called Bucketeers for students ages three and up.

 Andy is available for session work (studio), Skype lessons, clinics, and workshops.
 Visit Andy on Twitter, Linkedin, YouTube, and Facebook.
 He is currently a certified K-8 Multi-Subject teacher in the state of Arizona.
-Andy is happily married to Dr. Cindy Ziker and is the proud father of four step-adults and one step-grandson.
+Andy is happily married to Dr. Cindy Ziker and is the proud father of four step-adults, one step-grandson, and one step-grandaughter.